Montspy/LooPyGen/README.md

 1. Copy the `traits.example.py` file and rename it to `traits.py`.
 2. Edit the file according to the comments and examples to match your collection traits and items.
 3. Copy the `.env.example` file and rename it to `.env`.
-4. Add your information to the file. `MINTER` should be set to the wallet address that mints the collection.
+4. Add your information to the file.
+    * `MINTER` should be set to the wallet address that mints the collection.
 Some times this is not the same as the artist.
+    * `SEED` can be set to any string as a basis for generation.
+If you don't specify one here or in the `.env` file, one will be generated for you and stored in the `all-traits.json` file.

 ## Docker Setup on Linux, Mac, and Windows with WSL 2 enabled